isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-map-collection-output-generation.md

 1. Do one of the following:

     -   To generate output of selected maps, select the map files and click **Generate Selected**.
-    -   To generate output of all DITA maps with their configured presets, Click **Generate All**.
+    -   To generate output of all DITA maps with their configured presets, click **Generate All**.
     >[!IMPORTANT]
     >
     > If an output generation process for a preset or DITA map is either in the queue or in progress, you cannot initiate another output generation task for the same preset or map.